In a life-threatening emergency

 If your physician orders an outpatient test, please bring a copy of your discharge instructions with you.

-While in the Emergency Department, you may be seen by a nurse practitioner.
-A nurse practitioner is a Master's degree clinician who has been specially trained to see, diagnose and treat particular health care problems.
+While in the Emergency Department, you may be seen by a Nurse Practitioner or Physician Assistant.
+These advance practice providers have a Master’s degree and have been specially trained to see, diagnose and treat particular health care problems.
 He or she works with the physician to provide you with the most efficient and appropriate care that we can provide.

 Emergency Department Physicians

 The physicians who see patients in the Emergency Department are not employees of the hospital.
-They, like most family physicians, are independent practitioners and will bill you or your insurance company for the services provided.
+They are independent practitioners and will bill you or your insurance company for the services provided.